Back in the day… (used to vs would)

 • learn and practise used to and would for past situations;

-• watch part of a video on childhood memories.
+• watch part of a video about a person’s childhood in the 1970s in the US.

 Students talk about their childhood, compare past and present habits, and practise using ‘used to’ and ‘would’ to describe repeated actions or states in the past.
-They watch a video about people’s childhood memories and explore grammar points on how to use the structures.
+They watch part of a video (02:25-04:31) about a person’s childhood and explore grammar points on how to use the structures.
 Students also work in pairs and discuss life changes using the target structures.

 B1 / Intermediate